MNS leader warns of strong reaction if Raj Thackeray is harmed | Politics

 - India

-Speaking to reporters later, Nandgaonkar said there would be repercussions across the state if the MNS chief was harmed.
+Speaking to reporters later, he said there would be repercussions across the state if the MNS chief was harmed.

+Mumbai Police, meanwhile, registered a case in connection with the anonymous letter.

 ''The home minister said he will talk to the police commissioner.
 Now they will take whatever action that is necessary.
 But if even the slightest harm comes to Raj Thackeray, Maharashtra will burn.
 The state government has to take note of this,” Nandgaonkar added.

-He had met Mumbai police commissioner Sanjay Pandey over the letter on Tuesday, he informed.
+He had met Mumbai police commissioner Sanjay Pandey over the letter on Tuesday, he said.

 Nandgaonkar also said that he had been asking for security for the MNS chief and his family, but the state government was not paying heed.
 The Union government should look into this, he said.